tonishka/tp/docs/UserGuide.md

 5. You will be redirected to the **Contacts Details Page** as shown below:
 ![Contact Details Page](images/Tutorial/Tutorial_1/new_contact_details_added_screen.png)
 **Note**: `edit` commands can only be issued in the **Contacts Details Page.** <br><br>
 6. Let’s add your company and job to it.
 Type `edit j/<YOUR JOB> c/<YOUR COMPANY>`.
 Again, press enter/return.
-You will see your newly entered information on the window, as shown below:
+You will see your newly entered information on the page, as shown below:
 ![Company & Job Added](images/Tutorial/Tutorial_1/new_company_job_added_screen.png)
 7. Let’s add your emails to it.
 Type `edit e/<YOUR PERSONAL EMAIL> l/Personal e/<YOUR WORK EMAIL> l/Work`.
 The updated contact details should look like this:
 ![Email Added](images/Tutorial/Tutorial_1/new_emails_edited_screen.png)
 8. Let’s add your number to it.
 Type `edit ph/<YOUR MOBILE NUMBER> l/Mobile`. <br><br>
 9. Finally tag yourself using `edit t/me`.
-Your final contact details window should look like this:
+Your final contact details page should look like this:
 ![Full Contact Details](images/Tutorial/Tutorial_1/new_tag_added_me.png)
-10. Now type `back` in the command box to return to the home page.
+10. Now type `back` in the command box to return to the Home Page.
 Your **Home Page** should look like this:
 ![Home Page](images/Tutorial/Tutorial_1/new_main_window.png)
 11. Now type `view 1` in the command box to navigate to your contact details. <br><br>
 12. Use more `edit` commands to edit your details as you wish.
-When you are done, type `back` to save the data and return to the home Page. <br><br>
+When you are done, type `back` to save the data and return to the Home Page. <br><br>
 13. As additional practice, try adding more contacts using `add` and `edit`.
 When you are done, type `list` to view all saved contacts.

 <hr>